perl6/routine-map/README.md

 # Building / Viewing

+1. Run `zef --depsonly install .` to install dependencies.
-1. Run `perl6 mapper.p6` to generate `map.json` file that include mapping data.
+2. Run `perl6 mapper.p6` to generate `map.json` file that include mapping data.
-2. Run `perl6 viewer.p6` to start the local viewing web server
+3. Run `perl6 viewer.p6` to start the local viewing web server
-3. Visit [http://localhost:3000/](http://localhost:3000/) to view the map
+4. Visit [http://localhost:3000/](http://localhost:3000/) to view the map

 If you got appropriate permissions, to sync data with map.perl6.party website, run `./update-map.perl6.party` script.
 Note: the viewer server needs to be